-- Recognize and identify potential conflict of interest situations in a timely fashion. - Refrain from using their position to benefit self or a third party. - Adhere to Chapter Board communication norms for team effectiveness. - Participate in all processes of the Chapter Board to the best of their ability. - 5.
-Recruit and orient new Chapter Board Members and assess Chapter Board performance.
+- Recognize and identify potential conflict of interest situations in a timely fashion. - Refrain from using their position to benefit self or a third party. - Adhere to Chapter Board communication norms for team effectiveness. - Participate in all processes of the Chapter Board to the best of their ability.

-- Ensure Chapter Board succession by: - Actively identifying and mentoring chapter members for future chapter leadership positions. - Actively participating in the nomination process. - Assuring an effective and efficient orientation/transition process for new Chapter Board members. - Evaluate itself in a systematic way.
+- 5. Recruit and orient new Chapter Board Members and assess Chapter Board performance.
+The Chapter Board as a Whole will: - Ensure Chapter Board succession by: - Actively identify and mentor chapter members for future chapter leadership positions. - Actively participate in the nomination process. - Assuring an effective and efficient orientation/transition process for new Chapter Board members. - Evaluate itself in a systematic way.